 Here’s Why it is Referred to as “The Master Gland.”

 It’s small.
 About the size of a pea.
 It’s hidden in a bony cavern called the pituitary fossa, behind the bridge of the nose, between your ears and beneath the base of the brain.

 When compared to the body’s major organs (heart, liver, kidneys, stomach, etc.) it is often overlooked.

 But it Plays a Constant, Vital and Life-Preserving Role Every Second of Your Life

 The pituitary gland is often called “The Master Gland” since it acts as the control center for several other hormonal glands (e.g., thyroid, adrenal, hypothalamus, pineal).

 - Human Growth Hormone (HGH).
-This hormone is so important for our well-being.
+This hormone is so essential for our well-being.
 From blow-torching fat and easing joint aches and pains to skyrocketing your energy levels and awakening your long-slumbering muscles, restoring your growth hormone to its active level is the ticket.
 How important is HGH?
 Here’s an easy way to remember: too little HGH = dwarfism.
 Too much = gigantism.
-Excess HGH can result in a condition called acromegaly, which causes facial features to become coarse and rough, a deepening voice and an abnormal growth of hands, feet, and skull.
+Excess HGH can result in a condition called acromegaly, which causes facial features to become coarse and rough, a deepening voice and abnormal growth of hands, feet, and skull.
 The pituitary regulates growth hormone to keep it at a steady level.